Al-Nusra Front: Leadership

-The leader of al-Nusra, a self-proclaimed emir, goes by the name of Abu Mohammad al-Julani (also transliterated as Mohammed and al-Jawlani, or al-Golani), which implies that he is from the Golan Heights (al-Jawlan, in Arabic).
-Prior to the formation of Jabhat al-Nusra, Abu Mohammad al-Julani was a senior member of Islamic State of Iraq, heading operations in Nineveh Governorate.
+The leader of al-Nusra was Ahmed al-Sharaa.
+During his time as leader of the front he went by the name of Abu Mohammad al-Julani, which implied that he is from the Golan Heights (al-Jawlan, in Arabic).
+Prior to the formation of Jabhat al-Nusra, he was a senior member of the Islamic State of Iraq, heading operations in Nineveh Governorate.
 On 18 December 2013, he gave his first television interview, to Tayseer Allouni, a journalist originally from Syria, for Al Jazeera, and spoke classical Arabic with a Syrian accent.

 Hierarchy

 The structure of the group varied across Syria.
 In Damascus, the organisation operated in an underground clandestine cell system, while in Aleppo, the group was organised along semi-conventional military lines, with units divided into brigades, regiments, and platoons.
 All potential recruits were required to undertake a ten-day religious training course, followed by a 15–20-day military training program.

 Al-Nusra contained a hierarchy of religious bodies, with a small Majlis-ash-Shura (Consultative Council) at the top, making national decisions on behalf of the group.
 Religious personnel also played an important role in the regional JN leadership, with each region having a commander and a sheikh.
 The sheikh supervised the commander from a religious perspective and is known as dabet al-shar'i (religious commissioner).